Highlights from the Ratings and Financial Report for CMS Energy Corporation (CMS)

 Sponsored

-CMS currently public float of 287.13M and currently shorts hold a 1.30% ratio of that float.
-Today, the average trading volume of CMS was 2.04M shares.
+The average price from analysts is $68.65, which is $5.53 above the current price.
+CMS currently public float of 287.13M and currently shorts hold a 1.23% ratio of that float.
+Today, the average trading volume of CMS was 2.02M shares.

 CMS’s Market Performance